zachwylde00/samples/google-forms/README.md

 # Overview

-This repository contains a Google forms add-on and the blockchain smart contract (chaincode) for that add-on.
-With these instructions, you can deploy the smart contract via the Xooa console and the Google forms add-on via the Google script editor.
+This repository contains a Google forms add-on.
+With these instructions, you can deploy the Google forms add-on via the Google script editor.

-## Deploy the Google forms smart contract

-1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-Google-Forms** as the smart contract.

-2. Record the **API Token** when it is shown: you will need it to authorize API requests from SmartApp.

-   > **Tip:**  to regenerate the API token:
-   >
+## Get Xooa API token

-   > 1. Go to the **Identities** tab.
+1. Log in to Xooa console.
-   > 2. Next to the ID, select **Actions**.
-   > 3. Select **Regenerate API Token**, and then select **Generate**.

-___
+2. Go to **Google Forms > Get Started**.

+3. Go to **Trying out the Xooa Google forms add-on > Generate Xooa API Token**.

+4. Copy and store the API token.

 ## Set up the Xooa Google forms add-on